enix223/goagent/README.md

 * ### Parallel

     The parallel parameter is used to control how many tasks could be handled simultaneously.
 The upper boud is the number of cpus, the lower bound is 1.
-If parallel is set to 1, then only one task could be handle at a time, if the previous task not done, the succceeding task will be block until the previous one finished.
+If parallel is set to 1, then only one task could be handled at a time, if the previous task not done, the succceeding task will be block until the previous one finished.

 * ### Task timeout